kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/04-using-assets/articles/06-how-do-i-make-a-complaint-if-my-balance-or-jar-is-held-as-assets/content.md

+# Using Assets
-# How do I make a complaint if my Balance or Jar is held as Assets?
+## How do I make a complaint if my Balance or Jar is held as Assets?
 We are sorry you didn't get the service you'd expect from Wise.

 If your complaint is related to a Balance or Jar held as Assets, get in touch with us by _sending us an email_.